2026 is the Year of Self-hosting

 Claude Code is your new sysadmin

-This is the part that surprised me.
 I've been using Claude Code and other agentic CLIs for my day-to-day development, but as others are realizing, they are generalized computer agents and native to the terminal.

 I installed Claude Code directly on the Linux box.
 Then I asked it things like: